mondeja/simple-icons-website-rs/CONTRIBUTING.md

 - `i18n/`: It provides the translations and i18n utilities used in the website.
 - `macros/`: It provides compile time macros used in the website.
 Used to generate the data provided by the simple-icons npm package.
 - `simple-icons/`: Simple Icons Rust library.
 It provides the data provided by the simple-icons npm package.
+- `scripts/`: Scripts used to generate data needed by the website.

 ### Where to look